 Happy Fourth of July from all of us at Earth911!

 Feature image courtesy of Vladimir Stankovic / Shutterstock.
-This article was originally published on June 23, 2016.
-It was updated in July 2019.
+Originally published on June 23, 2016, this article was updated in July 2019.